Nomenklatura: Description

 Virtually all members of the nomenklatura were members of a communist party.
-Critics of Stalin, such as Milovan Đilas, critically defined them as a "new class".
+Critics of Stalin, such as Milovan Djilas, critically defined them as a "new class".
 Richard Pipes, a Harvard historian, claimed that the nomenklatura system mainly reflected a continuation of the old Tsarist regime, as many former Tsarist officials or "careerists" joined the Bolshevik government during and after the Russian Civil War of 1917–1922.

 The nomenklatura formed a de facto elite of public powers in the former Eastern Bloc; one may compare them to the Western establishment holding or controlling both private and public powers (for example, in media, finance, trade, industry, the state and institutions).

 Individuals with a nomenklatura background have continued to dominate economic and political life in Russia since the end of the Cold War.
-According to one 2022 estimate, 60% of elites in the Vladimir Putin regime had nomenklatura backgrounds.
+According to one 2022 estimate, 60% of elites in the Vladimir Putin administration had nomenklatura backgrounds.

-Etymology

-The Russian term is derived from the Latin nomenclatura, meaning a system of names.